HazelnutParadise/insyra/Docs/gplot.md

 #### `HistogramConfig`

 - `Title`: The title of the chart.
-- `SeriesData`: The data for the histogram.
+- `Data`: The data for the histogram.
 Supported types:
   - `[]float64`
   - `*insyra.DataList`
   - `insyra.IDataList`